hydralang/humboldt-doc/source/basics.rst

 .. sidebar:: Time-To-Live Limits

    Because broadcasts are expensive, there are several strategies to mitigate the expense.
-One that is used by :ref:`link-state` is to modify the broadcast strategy by decrementing a :abbr:`TTL (Time To Live)` field on the frame each time the frame is forwarded; when the TTL field reaches 0, the frame is not forwarded.
+One that is used by :ref:`link-state-proto` is to modify the broadcast strategy by decrementing a :abbr:`TTL (Time To Live)` field on the frame each time the frame is forwarded; when the TTL field reaches 0, the frame is not forwarded.

 The broadcast cache is a general term, as the implementation may choose to use either one cache for all encapsulated protocols, or one